 5. When the spices sizzle, add onions, chilies and fry till they turn golden.

 6. Add tomatoes.
 My tomatoes were not juicy, so I sprinkled little water and salt to soften them.
 Cook till the tomatoes turn mushy.

 7. Add the marinated chunks along with mint and coriander leaves.
 Fry till the raw ginger garlic smell vanishes, for about 5 minutes on a low to medium flame.
 I used a spoon oil to prevent them from burning at this stage.

-8. Add yogurt or the ground coconut paste.
-If using yogurt, add saunf, garam masala and coriander powder to a blender jar and powder it, an easy way to powder little saunf.
+8. Add the ground coconut paste.
+If using yogurt, Pour it to a bowl first.
+Take a few tablespoons of the onion tomato masala to the yogurt, whisk it well.
+Pour that to the pot.
+Add saunf, garam masala and coriander powder to a blender jar and powder it, an easy way to powder little saunf.